-Support development of affordable housing options for households with special needs including HIV/AIDS.
+Support development of affordable housing options for households with special needs including but not limited to HIV/AIDS.

 Expand economic opportunities

 Invest in high-quality community-based, culturally appropriate, and accessible employment strategies and business creation efforts that serve to remove barriers to holding a living-wage job and achieving economic self-sufficiency with a focus on eliminating race-based employment disparities.